jmiszczak/cooperation_diversity_reputation/README.md

 NetLogo implementation of the model of cooperation with interaction diversity and reputation-updating timescale.

+Currently, there are two version of the model provided: patch-based and turtle-based.

 ## Summary

 The code provided in this repository was developed to reproduce results concerning the emergence of cooperation in model with interaction diversity and with reputation updating.
 For the original papers see references below.